 - PP 790: Epidemiology: Theory & Application (Fall semester).

 - PP 790-004: Advances in Evolutionary Ecology & Population Biology (Alternate Spring semester).

 - K.N.
 Neufeld, A.P.
 Keinath and P.S.
 Ojiambo.
 2017.
-A model to predict the risk of infection of cucumber by Pseudoperonospora cubensis.
-Microbial Risk Analysis 6: 21-30.
+A model for predicting the infection risk of cucumber by Pseudoperonospora cubensis.
+Microbial Risk Analysis 6: 21‒30.